-The Group's subsidiary, Solar Juice, entered into debtor finance agreements with Scottish Pacific on March 18, 2018, whereby Scottish Pacific provided Solar Juice invoice discounting facility with a limit of \$5,624, at service fee charge of 0.13% based on the invoices processed, and discount fee charge of margin percentage minus 0.59% (margin percentage is around 6.76% during 2020 and 2019) based on the average daily debtor finance balance.
+The Group's subsidiary, Solar Juice, entered into debtor finance agreements with Scottish Pacific on March 18, 2018, whereby Scottish Pacific provided Solar Juice invoice discounting facility with a limit of \$5,624, maturity period of 90 days for each loans and discounting rate of 80%, at service fee charge of 0.13% based on the invoices processed, and discount fee charge of margin percentage minus 0.59% (margin percentage is around 6.76% during 2020 and 2019) based on the average daily debtor finance balance.
 The accounts receivable collection of Solar Juice was automatically transferred to Scottish Pacific for the debtor finance repayment at the ending of each work day.
-As of December 31, 2020 and 2019, the debtor finance balance was \$2,789 and \$2,226, respectively.
+As of December 31, 2020 and 2019, the debtor finance balance was \$2,789 and \$2,226, respectively, and the amounts available was \$2,835 and \$3,398, respectively.